Proper pushforwards on analytic adic spaces: Germs of adic spaces

 \subsection{Standing hypotheses}

-We will use Huber's theory of adic spaces, see either \cite{Hub94} or \cite[Chapter 1]{Hub96} for an introduction.
-We will impose two hypotheses throughout. \begin{enumerate} \item All adic spaces will be assumed finite dimensional in the sense of Definition \ref{defn: dimension}.
-Consequently, all valuation rings will be assumed to be of finite height. \item All adic spaces will be assume to be analytic in the sense of \cite[\S1.1]{Hub96}.
-That is, each local ring $\mathcal{O}_{X,x}$ will be assumed to contain a topologically nilpotent unit.
-This implies that all morphisms of adic spaces are adic in the sense of \cite[\S1.2]{Hub96}. \end{enumerate}

-We will let $\mathbf{Ad}$ denote the category of finite dimensional, analytic adic spaces.
+We use Huber's theory of adic spaces, see either \cite{Hub94} or \cite[Chapter 1]{Hub96} for an introduction.
+We will assume that all adic spaces are analytic in the sense of \cite[\S1.1]{Hub96}.
+That is, each point $x\in X$ will have an open affinoid neighbourhood $x\in \spa{R,R^+}\subset X$ such that $R$ is Tate.
+This implies that all morphisms of adic spaces are adic in the sense of \cite[\S1.2]{Hub96}.
+We will let $\mathbf{Ad}$ denote the category of analytic adic spaces.
 Given the standing assumption \cite[(1.1.1)]{Hub96}, it is an implicit assumption of ours that all adic spaces are locally Noetherian.